 This oil lamp is decorated with two bulls and has a serpent's head handle.

 To the ancient Greeks, the bull was a symbol of power, virility and strength.
 It was a particularly potent image in the culture of the Minoans, who represented it in their frescoes and sculpture.
 It was associated with Poseidon, the elemental god of the sea.
-For more representations of the bull on our website click here.

 As a symbol of healing and protection, the serpent was associated with the cult of Asklepios, god of medicine.
 The Greeks feared it for its tremendous powers, but it was also revered as a defender and guardian.
 It was a symbol of regeneration and renewal, and the Romans later regarded it as representing the spirit (or 'genius') of the family.
 More on the symbolism of the serpent in INSIGHTS on our archived Wordpress site.